 Soy Ginger Chicken Recipe for Sticky, Flavourful and Succulent Chicken Thighs

-We’ve been cooking a lot of chicken recently as the prices of pork and beef have gone through the roof.
-While we love succulent poached chicken breasts, we really love grilling chicken thighs as they stay so moist all the way through cooking, even when you end up with a smoky-flavoured char on the chicken skin and meat.
+We’ve been cooking a lot of chicken recently as the prices of pork and beef have gone through the roof here in Cambodia.
+While we love juicy poached chicken breasts, we really love grilling chicken thighs as they stay so moist all the way through cooking, even when you end up with a smoky-flavoured char on the chicken skin and meat.

 With this soy ginger chicken recipe, I like to debone the chicken but leave the skin on, as it ends up very tasty when grilled.
 I have found that wings are a little too fiddly and messy with this marinade, and drumsticks tend to take too long to cook through without burning the skin.